 The high level of antioxidants in extra virgin olive oil is another key reason for this.
 The fact that extra virgin olive oil contains high concentrations of antioxidants forms the basis of everything.
 The Netherlands Nutrition Centre gives the following definition: ‘Antioxidant is a collective name for substances such as vitamin E and C and trace elements such as selenic and bioactive substances, such as those found in fruit and vegetables.’

-Scientific research reveals5 that above all extra virgin oil contains lots of antioxidants and that they are absorbed into food during the heating process.
-Antioxidants also increase the stability6 of a heated substance.
-In short: antioxidants make your food healthier and positively affect the maximum temperature to which you can heat oil or food.
+Scientific research reveals 5 that above all extra virgin oil contains lots of antioxidants and that they are absorbed into food during the heating process.
+Antioxidants also increase the stability of a heated substance.6 In short: antioxidants make your food healthier and positively affect the maximum temperature to which you can heat oil or food.